Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets 'complete detailed information about a specific OpenStreetMap preset,' explains what a preset is, and lists the types of information returned.
-It distinguishes from sibling tools like search_presets.
+The description clearly states the tool retrieves detailed information about an OpenStreetMap preset, explains what a preset is, and lists the comprehensive information returned.
+It distinguishes from siblings like search_presets (which finds IDs) by focusing on details retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.